mishushakov/dialogflow-web-v2/README.md

 ![Clone Dialogflow for Web v2](https://imgur.com/bpHE9K6.png)

-## Get the dependencies
+## Install the dependencies

 Open the cloned folder.
-Then, using your favorite package manager get the dependencies
+Then, using your package manager install the dependencies

 Using npm